 3 large eggs

 1 teaspoon pure vanilla extract

-In a medium bowl, stir together flour, baking powder, salt, cinnamon, and cloves.
+In a large bowl, stir together flour, baking powder, baking soda, salt, cinnamon, cloves, and ginger.

 Make a well in the center of the dry ingredients and add the oil, honey, sugars, eggs, vanilla, milk, orange zest and juice, and bourbon.

 Whisk batter until there are no more lumps or ingredients lingering on the bottom.
 Pour well mixed batter into the prepared pan and bake 40-50 minutes until golden brown and puffed and a toothpick inserted in the center comes out clean or with a few moist crumbs.
 Serve warm or allow to cool completely in the pan.
 Cake may be stored in an air tight container at room temperature for up to 3 days or frozen in pieces, wrapped in parchment and foil and placed in a zipper bag for up to 3 months.
 Thaw at room temperature 1 hour or in the microwave 30 seconds.